DivineOmega/ThisIsHowIRole/README.md

 ## Usage

-This Is How I Role works be enhancing existing classes.
-This will work on any PHP class, be a manually created class or a Laravel Eloquent model.
+This Is How I Role works by enhancing existing classes.
+This will work on any PHP class, be it a manually created class or a Laravel Eloquent model.
 The only requirement is that the class must have an accessible, numeric `id` property.

 All you need to do is add two extra `use` lines to your class.
 This is shown in